MZMMSEC/AIGFD_EXIF/README.md

 # Self-Supervised Learning for Detecting AI-Generated Faces as Anomalies
 This repository contains the official PyTorch implementation of the paper **"Self-Supervised Learning for Detecting AI-Generated Faces as Anomalies"** by Mian Zou, Baosheng Yu, Yibing Zhan, and Kede Ma.

-☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! ☀️
+☀️ If you find this work useful for your research, please kindly star our repo and cite our paper! :blush:

 ### TODO
 We are working hard on the following items.

 - [x] Release [arXiv paper](https://arxiv.org/abs/2501.02207)
-- [ ] Release training codes
+- [x] Release training codes
 - [x] Release inference codes
 - [x] Release checkpoints
 - [x] Release datasets